 - Gorn: For the first time, really shocking bloody violence became part of mainstream filmsnote .
 Trailblazing examples include: Bonnie and Clyde, The Wild Bunch, A Clockwork Orange, Dirty Harry, The Godfather, The Long Goodbye, Taxi Driver.
 This led to much debate (at the time and afterwards) about "glorifiying violence".
-Of course, some of these examples have been surpassed by later films to the point it seems a little tame in retrospect but at the time it was considered pretty disturbing and offensive.
+Of course, some of these examples have been surpassed by later films to the point they seem a little tame in retrospect; but at the time, most were considered very disturbing and offensive.

 - Hotter and Sexier: This was a period where nudity became permissible on American screens and sex scenes became more and more common.
 Indeed some actresses who had been around beforehand went nude in film.
 Deborah Kerr was one such actress who went topless in The Gypsy Moths to compete with younger actresses who were willing to show more skin.